bigmacenthusiast/odin-recipes/README.md

-this is going to be a basic recipe website
+Hi, this is a basic HTML project about some cooking recipes.